NuSTAR Observations of AGN with Low Observed X-ray to [OIII] Luminosity Ratios: Heavily Obscured AGN or Turned-Off AGN?: The Individual Galaxies

 We first fit the \chandra{} and \nustar{} data jointly with a simple TBABS*POWERLAW fit, using a Galactic hydrogen column density of $N_{\rm{H}}^{\rm{Gal}}\rm{=1.06\times{}10^{20}\,cm^{-2}}$.
 The resulting C-stat/d.o.f.\ was 407.61/423.

 The unfolded spectrum (Figure \ref{fig:NGC4922_uf}) shows a less prominent Compton rise than some of the other galaxies in the sample (e.g., NGC 1386), but it is present.
 A presumed Fe K$\mathrm{\alpha}$ line is also present at 6.4 keV.
 While the signal-to-noise is lower than in the aforementioned galaxies, NGC 4922 nonetheless shows the features typical of Compton-thick AGN.
 We therefore added a BORUS component to the initial TBABS*POWERLAW fit, fixing the BORUS spectral index to the POWERLAW spectral index.
 This resulted in a C-stat/d.o.f.\ of 338.44/414.
 An excess of soft X-ray emission was present from 0.5-2.0 keV, so an APEC component was added, resulting in C-stat/d.o.f.\ = 324.51/412.
 Because $\mathrm{\cos(\theta_{inc})}$ was completely unconstrained with these model components, its value was frozen at 0.17 (or $\mathrm{\theta_{inc}}\:\approx\:80\degree$), representing a near edge-on line of sight.
 We then refit the model.
 The final C-stat/d.o.f.\ was 321.07/412.
 The resulting values for each of the model parameters are shown in Table \ref{tab:NGC4922params}.
 The model is plotted over the \chandra{} and \nustar{} data as the solid lines in Figure \ref{fig:NGC4922_uf}.
+The logarithm of the 2-10 keV luminosity (in units of $\mathrm{erg\:s^{-1}}$) measured from the model is $42.29^{+0.12}_{-0.47}$.